jackericson98/vorpy/README.md

     python -m pip install -r requirements.txt

+To run the VorPy GUI simply call the vorpy.py file in the command line:

+    python vorpy.py

-The basic command structure for running Vorpy is:
+The basic command structure for running VorPy through the command line is:

     python vorpy.py <file> [options]

+### VorPy GUI:

 ### File
 - The first argument after `vorpy.py` should be the file address of the ball or atom file.